knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 [Illustration of these symbols with labels: For the robot example, a flowchart could visually depict the process from scanning the environment to shooting the ball, highlighting decisions (like whether a ball is found) and actions (like navigating or shooting).]

-## How to convert a problem into a flowchart.
+## How to convert a problem into a flowchart

 Converting a problem into a flowchart involves breaking down the problem into individual steps or processes, then representing those steps graphically.
 Let's take a straightforward example: making a cup of tea.

 ### Step 1: Define the Problem